jhalmu/BlogiAstroSvelte2/src/content/pages/subscribe.md

 - Tech tips and best practices
 - Industry insights and analysis

-## Ways to Follow
+### Ways to Connect

-### RSS Feed
-If you prefer RSS, you can subscribe to my [RSS feed](/rss.xml) to get updates in your favorite RSS reader.
+Subscribe to my [RSS feed](/rss.xml) to get updates in your favorite RSS reader, or follow me on social media:

-### Social Media
-Follow me on social media for additional content and updates:
 - [BlueSky](https://bsky.app)
 - [GitHub](https://github.com)

-## Newsletter Coming Soon!

-I'm working on setting up a newsletter.
-Check back soon for more details about subscribing to regular email updates.

-In the meantime, you can:
-1. Follow the RSS feed
-2. Connect on social media
-3. Bookmark this blog

-Thanks for your interest in my content!
+*Newsletter coming soon!
+In the meantime, bookmark this blog and follow the RSS feed for instant updates.*